How Microaggressions Helped Me Own My Power and Hone My Writing Voice by Danielle Jernigan

 Danielle Jernigan is a doula, writer, and trauma-sensitive book coach who helps Black mothers and women who have experienced complex trauma transform their pain into power through writing and sharing their stories with the world.
 Her nonfiction writing has appeared or is forthcoming in NYT Parenting Newsletter, Madame Noire, Your Tango, and Literary Mama.
 Her current work in progress, which has been described by her agent as a love letter to Black mothers, is going out on submission in Fall 2022.
 She can be found online here, on Instagram as @daniellejerniganauthor, and on Twitter as @danniejernigan.

-Chelene Knightauthor journey
+Chelene Knightcreative journey